 Join an internationally recognized program

 With a reputation for cutting-edge work, our internationally recognized Textiles program teaches you to think beyond the crafted object.
 Compared to other programs in the United States, our courses are topic-driven, developed to promote critical thinking, research, and problem-solving alongside skill building and technique.
-Students are encouraged to investigate the implications of pattern and repetition; explore technology’s relationship to hand-on methods, industrialization, and other kinds of textile production; and interrogate systemic forms of oppression.
-Critical race theory, gender theory, queer theory, and slow-making processes become part of the conversation, informing everything from the questions you ask to the materials you choose to incorporate.
+Students are encouraged to investigate the implications of pattern and repetition, explore technology’s relationship to industrialization and mass production, and interrogate systemic forms of oppression.
+Contemporary critical race theory, gender theory, queer theory, and slow methodologies aid in our inquiry to understand the shape of an innovative and relevant textile practice today.

-One of the oldest aesthetic traditions in the world, textiles is a popular topic of critical inquiry and an exciting contemporary art practice.
-You’ll learn a vast range of planar and linear forms of textile design and construction, including but not limited to weaving, screenprinting, dyeing, stitching, felt-making, knitting, crocheting, surface embellishment, basketry, and soft sculpture techniques provide the backbone of our curriculum.
+Equal parts analog and digital, our state-of-the-art studios are designed to foster a range of applications: experimental, functional, and industrial.
+Planar and linear forms of textile construction and surface manipulation, including but not limited to weaving, screenprinting, dyeing, stitching, felt-making, knitting, crocheting, surface embellishment, basketry, and soft sculpture techniques provide the backbone of our curriculum.
 As you develop and refine your conceptual and foundational skills, you’ll gain the confidence to experiment with sustainable materials and try your hand at cutting-edge digital processes.